-Mountain Pass symbol does not indicate a recommended route or direction of flight and pass elevation does not indicate a recommended clearnce altitude.
+The Mountain Pass symbol odes not indicate a recommended route or direction of flight, and pass elevation does not indicate a recommended clearance altitude.
 Hazardous flight conditions may exist within and near mountain passes.
+For high-traffic mountain passes, VFR Checkpoints may be provided to increase situational awareness by indicating key landmarks inside confined terrain.
+A collocated VFR Waypoint and Checkpoint may be provided to assist with identifying natural entry points for commonly flown mountain passes.

 On VFR Charts, information about radio aids to navigation (NAVAID) are boxed, as illustrated.
 Duplication of data is avoided.
 When two or more radio aids in a general area have the same name with different frequencies, Tactical Air Navigation (TACAN) channel numbers, or identification letters, and no misinterpretation can result, the name of the radio aid may be indicated only once within the identification box.
 Very High Frequency/Ultra High Frequency (VHF/UHF) NAVAID names and identification boxes (shown in blue) take precedence.
-Only t.
-Type of NAVAID those items that differ (e.g., frequency, Morse Code) are repeated in the box in the appropriate color.
+Only those items that differ (e.g., frequency, Morse Code) are repeated in the box in the appropriate color.
 The choice of separate or combined boxes is made in each case on the basis of economy of space and clear identification of the radio aids.